All New Cases & Investigations

 U.S. Securities Litigation

-Deadline: January 2, 2026
+Leadership Deadline: January 2, 2026

-CarMax, Inc. (NYSE: KMX): CarMax, Inc. has been sued for securities fraud after a significant stock drop resulting from potential violations of the federal securities laws.
-The decline in CarMax’s share price caused significant losses to investors.
 The class action lawsuit asserts securities fraud claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 on behalf of investors in CarMax securities.
-The class action is pending in the U.S. District Court for the District of Maryland and is captioned Jason Cap v.
+The class action is pending in the U.S. District Court for the District of Maryland.
+It is captioned Jason Cap v.
 CarMax, Inc., et al., No. 1:25-cv-03602.

-Why Was CarMax Sued for Securities Fraud?
+Why is CarMax Being Sued for Securities Fraud?

 As alleged, in truth, it appears that the announcement of U.S. tariffs imposed on cars provided a short-term boost to demand, as customers purchased cars prior to the tariffs taking effect.
+CEO Bill Nash unexpectedly departed CarMax on November 6, 2025.

 BFA Law is also investigating whether CarMax properly assessed or reserved for its portfolio of car loans.